ipld/ipld/data-structures/hashmap.md

 * Peergos [CHAMP](https://github.com/Peergos/Peergos/blob/master/src/peergos/shared/hamt/Champ.java) implementation
 * [IAMap](https://github.com/rvagg/iamap) JavaScript implementation of the algorithm
 * [ipld-hashmap](https://github.com/rvagg/js-ipld-hashmap) JavaScript IPLD frontend to IAMap with a mutable API
-* [go-hamt-ipld](https://github.com/ipfs/go-hamt-ipld) Go implementation, not strictly aligned to this spec
+* [go-hamt-ipld](https://github.com/ipfs/go-hamt-ipld) Filecoin Go HAMT implementation used by the [Lotus](https://lotu.sh/) client.
+See the appendix for how this implementation differs from this specification.

 ## Summary